georgethebeatle/simple-bosh-release/README.md

 ## Let's build it!

-### Install vagrant
+### Install vagrant & Virtual Box

 We are going to spin up a virtual machine and do all the steps in it, so we will need [vagrant](https://www.vagrantup.com/) installed.
-You need to follow the inistructions for your platform on their [site](https://www.vagrantup.com/)
+You need to follow the inistructions for your platform on their [site](https://www.vagrantup.com/).
+Same goes for [Virtual Box](https://www.virtualbox.org/wiki/Downloads)

 ### Spin up your very own bosh-lite
 If we are to learn how to operate a tool for managing clouds aren't we going to need some expensive account on amazon on google or some other cloud provider?
 Not at all!
 Because we have `bosh-lite`.